Counseling Education

 Everett remains a major employment center for Snohomish County, but has also become a bedroom community for Seattle in recent decades.
 It is connected to Seattle by Interstate 5 and various public transit services at Everett Station, including the Sounder commuter train, Amtrak, and commuter buses.
 Everett stages several annual festivals and is also home to minor league sports teams, including the Everett Silvertips at Angel of the Winds Arena and Everett Aquasox at Funko Field.

-The earliest humans entered the Puget Sound region around 12,000 years before present, after the recession of the Vashon Glacier.
-The earliest evidence of human habitation at what is now Everett dates back to approximately 2,000 years before present.
-The Snohomish people, who had many villages along the Snohomish River and Whibey and Camano Islands, had their principal settlement at Preston Point, known in Lushootseed as hibulb.
-The village of Hibulb was located below the bluff at the mouth of the Snohomish River.
-As it was the main settlement, Hibulb was heavily fortified by a large cedar palisade to deter attackers.
-It held considerable influence over other settlements, although they were autonomous from Hibulb.
+The earliest humans entered the Puget Sound region approximately 12,000 years before present after the recession of the Vashon Glacier.
+The earliest evidence of human habitation on the Port Gardner Peninsula dates back to approximately 2,000 years before present.
+The Snohomish people, who had many villages along the Snohomish River and around Possession Sound, had their principal settlement at Preston Point, known in the Lushootseed language as hibulb (pronounced HEE-bulb).
+The village of Hibulb, located below the bluff at the mouth of the Snohomish River, was one of the largest Snohomish settlements and the tribe's most important.
+It held considerable influence over other settlements and had the largest potlatch house in the Snohomish's territory; it was also heavily fortified by a large cedar palisade to deter attackers.
+The village also had four large cedar longhouses, each around 100 feet (30 m) long, and smaller structures.

 The first Europeans in the area were explorers from the 1792 Vancouver Expedition, who landed on a beach on the modern Everett waterfront and claimed the land for England on June 4, the birthday of King George III.
 Puget Sound was further explored and charted by the Hudson's Bay Company in 1824 and the United States Exploring Expedition under Charles Wilkes in 1841, ahead of a larger American presence in the area.